 Air pollution at airports arises from a combination of aircraft and road traffic emissions (both passenger vehicles and vans and lorries collecting air freight).
 Heathrow is the only UK airport located in an area known to have air pollution levels that are consistently above legal air quality limits, though pollution can be harmful at lower levels.
-The last analysis of UK airports was prepared for the 2003 Airports White paper.
+The last national analysis of UK airports was prepared for the 2003 Air Transport White Paper.

-We continue to raise air pollution as an issue in relation to new runways and have called on the CAA to include information about air quality around airports in the environmental information portal it is developing under the 2012 Civil Aviation Act.
+We continue to raise air pollution as an issue in relation to new runways and have called on the CAA to include information about air quality around airports in its environmental information portal.

 Air Pollution Facts

-- After central London, Heathrow is the second major hot spot for nitrogen dioxide (NO2) pollution in London.
-All EU states have committed to air quality standards aimed at protecting public health.
-The UK has consistently failed to achieve the standards for NO2 and PM10, and the European Commission has launched legal action which may result in substantial fines.
+- All EU states have committed to air quality standards aimed at protecting public health.
+The UK has consistently failed to achieve the standards for NO2 and PM10, and in 2014 the European Commission launched legal action in relation to these breaches.
+The legal organisation Client Earth is currently pursuing the Government through the UK courts for failing to effectively address NO2.

 - When arguing for a third runway at Heathrow, Gordon Brown’s government claimed that air pollution in the area would in fact improve in future as a result of both more efficient aircraft engines and new standards for road vehicles.
 But in 2008 a BBC Panorama programme revealed that this forecast relied on aircraft technology that was not even on the drawing board.
 A 2012 paper by Drs Carslaw and Beevers of Kings College London subsequently found, ‘strong evidence that there has been no change in aircraft NOx emissions at Heathrow Airport over the past 11 years.’